la-haute-societe/craft-page-exporter/README.md

 ];
 ```

-If you modify content or path of child assets you should call
+If you modify content of child assets you should call
 the method ``$asset->updateInitiatorContent()`` after updating the asset
 in order to forward the update to his parent.